psiace-archive/awesome-stars/README.md

 - [micheleg/dash-to-dock](https://github.com/micheleg/dash-to-dock) - A dock for the Gnome Shell.
 This extension   moves the dash out of the overview transforming it in a dock for an easier   launching of applications and a faster switching between windows and desktops.
 - [googlearchive/guitar-tuner](https://github.com/googlearchive/guitar-tuner) - A web-based guitar tuner
 - [alemangui/pizzicato](https://github.com/alemangui/pizzicato) - Library to simplify the way you create and manipulate sounds with the Web Audio API.
-- [dcloudio/uni-app](https://github.com/dcloudio/uni-app) - uni-app 是使用 Vue 语法开发小程序、H5、App的统一框架
+- [dcloudio/uni-app](https://github.com/dcloudio/uni-app) - A cross-platform framework using Vue.js
 - [remoteintech/remote-jobs](https://github.com/remoteintech/remote-jobs) - A list of semi to fully remote-friendly companies (jobs) in tech.
 - [flxwu/maintainerswanted.com](https://github.com/flxwu/maintainerswanted.com) - No time to maintain your open source project?
 Find a new maintainer!
 - [sujeetkv/flaskcode](https://github.com/sujeetkv/flaskcode) - A web based code editor on python flask framework.